 16. Quarterly financial statements

-The Treasurer is to release a statement for each quarter setting out the budget result from the beginning of the current financial year to the end of the quarter.
+(1) The Treasurer is to release a Quarterly Financial Results Report for each quarter ending on the last day of March, September or December setting out the budget result from the beginning of the current financial year to the end of the quarter.

-17. Budget papers to include outcomes etc.

-Budget papers are to include —

-(a) outcomes;

-(b) resource cost; and

-(c) the number of full time equivalent staff,

-for each outcome for the budget year and each of the 2 preceding years.

-Notes

-1 This is a compilation of the Government Financial Responsibility Act 2000 and includes all amendments effected by the other Acts referred to in the following Table 1a.

-Compilation table